-You practice your alignment.
-Obsess over your golf ball position.
-Check your posture in the mirror.
+You practice your alignment, obsess over your golf ball position and even check your posture in the mirror.
+Then you practice alignment drills.
 But if you overlook your putting grip, none of those things matter very much.

-The grip is, quite simply, the most important putting fundamental.
-There are several different ways to hold the golf club; like most things in golf, there’s no single grip style that’s right for everybody.
+The grip is, quite simply, the most important fundamental in putting.
+There are several different ways to hold a putter; like most things in golf, there’s no single grip style that’s right for everybody.

 Some golfers find success with multiple grip types, switching from one to another (and sometimes another) to break out of a slump or give their putting a little boost.

-Differences aside, every putting grip style has a basic goal: to promote a stroke controlled by the arms and shoulders by keeping the hands and wrists as quiet as possible.
+Differences aside, every putting grip style has a basic goal: to promote an efficient putting stroke by keeping the hands and wrists as quiet as possible.
 That’s the key to creating a repeatable motion and consistent results.

 Which putting grip style is right for you?
 The only way to know for sure is to experiment with different types.
-We can’t do that for you, of course, but we can explain the various ways to grip the putter to help guide you through the process.
+If you’re looking for the best putter grip or just want to learn how to grip a putter, you’ve come to the right place.

-Let’s take a look at the four most popular putting grip styles and which SuperStroke products work best with each.
+Let’s take a look at some of the most popular putting grip styles and learn which SuperStroke putting grips work best with each.

 (Note: All descriptions are for right-handed putters.
-Lefties can simply reverse the order of the hands to copy the style described.)
+Left-handed golfers can simply reverse the order of the hands to copy the style described.)

 The most common golf putting grip among amateurs and pros, the conventional style simply has the right hand below the left.